 Also, look closely after Mary Robert's solo in "Hail Holy Queen."
 As she turns in thrilled excitement, Sister Mary Lazarus—a Grumpy Bear to the extreme—has a huge smile on her face and congratulates her on a job well done.

 In universe, how the nuns feel after going out into the community after being cloistered for so long.
 They long to do good works and now they finally get the chance to revitalize their run-down neighborhood.

 It works as an audience example, too.
-We see the nuns going into the community; rather than proselytizing, they strike up friendly conversations, run a soup kitchen and garden market for the homeless, create beautiful artwork, and even fashion a playground for poor youth out of junk.
+We see the nuns going into the community; rather than proselytizing, they strike up friendly conversations, run a soup kitchen and garden market for the homeless, create beautiful artwork out of ugly graffiti, and even fashion a playground for poor youth out of junk.
 Deloris even leads Sisters Mary Patrick and Robert in meeting some teenagers, and the two groups create a genuinely friendly bond over jump roping and dancing.
 Even atheist YouTube users comment that the spirit of the scene—that of religion doing small, good deeds with compassion and producing tangible results for those in need—is a powerful, positive one.